NeoVintageous/NeoVintageous/README.md

 To tailor the colors of highlighted yanks to your preference, you can create a color scheme override using the following steps:

+1. Open the Command Palette by using the shortcut `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS).

-1. Open the Command Palette: `UI Customize Color Scheme`.
+2. Open the Command Palette: `UI: Customize Color Scheme`.

-2. Add the following styles using the "highlightedyank" scope, and adjust the background and foreground colors as desired:
+3. Add the following styles using the "highlightedyank" scope, and adjust the background and foreground colors as desired:

 ```json
 {